-International immigration group, 1st Contact has its offices ready for the large number of enquiries already coming through from eligible individuals in an attempt to obtain British Citizenship.
-A new development in the UK immigration law, which came into effect on 13 January 2010, has made it possible for individuals with British born mothers to gain UK citizenship through registration.
-Individuals who qualify for this right, under section 4C of the British Nationality Act of 1948, no longer need to apply via the standard ancestral visa route in order to become British citizens.
+Since 13 January 2010, individuals with British born mothers have been able to gain UK citizenship through registration.
+If you qualify under section 4C of the British Nationality Act of 1948, you no longer need to apply via the standard Ancestral visa route to become a British citizen.

 British citizenship by birth and British citizenship by descent

 There is a difference between citizenship that is passed on by descent and British citizenship by birth.
 Someone who is British by birth is either born in the UK or in British territory.
 This is different to someone who “inherits” their British citizenship by descent.

 Citizenship by descent occurs when a parent passes their British citizenship to their child even though that child was born outside of the United Kingdom.

 Due to outdated laws, only fathers were legally capable of passing on British citizenship to children who were born outside the UK.
 The 2010 amendment to UK immigration legislation was based on the logic that individuals with British-born mothers should have the same rights.

 Section 4C thus sets women as equal in the eyes of the law, giving them the opportunity to pass on British citizenship by descent.

 Once your child has been granted citizenship by descent, it will be very difficult for them to pass this on to their children by descent.
 There will, however, be other avenues for their children (your grandchildren) to pursue.

 Chat to an immigration adviser or leave a question in the comments section below and we’ll help you figure out what you and your family’s options are.

 British citizenship and children born outside the UK